How to Design an Outdoor Gym

 Why Build an Outdoor Gym?

 Why should you consider an outdoor gym for your park or recreation area?
 These alternatives to indoor workouts offer several benefits for you and those who use outdoor equipment.
-In fact, adding an outdoor gym to your community could contribute to healthier, happier residents.
+In fact, there are many benefits of adding an outdoor gym to your community.
+For example, it could contribute to healthier and happier residents.

 Provide People With Fresh Air While They Workout